How Can Patients Send an Existing DICOM Medical Imaging Study?

 In the medical field, delays can mean the difference between life and death.
-An alternative solution growing in popularity — is being able to upload a DICOM imaging study directly to the cloud through a physician's web portal.
-This enables patients to electronically send their images to physicians in distant locations who are then immediately able to view and diagnose conditions from their cloud picture archiving and communications system (PACS) from anywhere, without sending CD hard copies.
+An alternative solution growing in popularity is uploading a DICOM imaging study and scans directly to the cloud through a physician's web portal.
+This enables patients to electronically share images with physicians, who can immediately view and diagnose conditions from their cloud picture archiving and communications system (PACS) from anywhere, without sending CD hard copies.

-- How can patients upload massive medical images in a specific format, sometimes with multiple components, without having access to specialized equipment?
+- How can patients upload massive medical images in the DICOM format, sometimes with multiple components, without having access to specialized equipment?

-Current Image Sharing Options for Patients
+Current DICOM Image Sharing Options for Patients

-A Better Method of Sharing Has Arrived
+With Technology, A Better Method of Sharing Has Arrived

 If only there was a platform that would give patients a seamless, secure, and HIPAA-compliant way to upload medical image files and share them with providers without running afoul of IT.
 Well, now there finally is an alternative that works with any browser, is secure, easy to use and foolproof — an alternative that addresses all of the objections raised above.

 Speed Matters, But So Does the Right Solution